open/close all folders

 - Eyes Never Lie: He sees no problem with killing an opponent if he thinks it's necessary.
 Gyro can tell just by looking at his eyes — Johnny's killing intent is depicted as smoldering black flames in his pupils.

-- Face Death with Dignity: He calmly accepts his fate after Diego from an alternate universe hits him with his own infinite rotation.
+- Face Death with Dignity: He calmly accepts his fate after the Diego Brando From Another Universe hits him with his own Infinite Rotation.
 Subverted in that he does get better in the end.

 - Fetish: He has formicophilia.